 - A VLAN is a subcategory of VPN.
 VPN is a technology offering a secure connection for data transmission over the Internet.

 - A VPN is a more advanced but more costly option since it provides encryption and anonymization.
-A VLAN is great for splitting your network into logical parts for better management, but it doesn’t provide any of those security features a VPN does.
+A VLAN is great for splitting a network into logical parts for better management, but it doesn’t provide any of those security features a VPN does.

 - A VLAN reduces the need for routers and expenses on their deployment.
 A VPN increases the overall efficiency of a network.

 - A VPN operates in insecure virtual environments.
-A VLAN is usually used to connect two persons when one of them can’t establish an external connection (outside of the VLAN).
+A VLAN is usually used to connect two devices when one of them can’t establish an external connection (outside of the VLAN).
 It requires special permission prior to granting access.

-Both VLAN and VPN and can be a great solution to fulfill your demands.
+Both VLAN and VPN and can be a great solution to meet your demands.
 It all rather depends on the functionality and the level of security you want to have.
 If you are managing an organization and want to divide your existing LAN into smaller chunks for better control, a VLAN will do the thing.
 However, if you’re looking for some privacy and encryption, it’s better to use a VPN.
 If you’re a private individual, you’ll probably never deal with a VLAN, and you don’t need to.
 Just pick a VPN provider you’re comfortable with, and enjoy all those advantages a VPN service has to offer.